napari/docs/docs/getting_started/open_images.md

 In the example below we illustrate how to use ndevio to open a Zeiss CZI file.
 Again, we need to install ndevio with either the napari plugin manager or your preferred Python package manager.

 This basic installation allows us to open ome-tiff, ome-zarr, imageio etc. via the plugin.
-However, when trying to open a supported format such as CZI, we get an informative error message that the necessary bioio reader is not installed and a widget will pop-up enabling installation of a suggested reader.
-Should those suggestions be insufficient, bioio-bioformats is available for ndevio.
+However, when trying to open a supported format such as CZI, we get an informative error message that the necessary bioio reader is not installed.
+You can always install any additional arbitrary packages with the [napari plugin manager](https://napari.org/napari-plugin-manager/#installing-a-plugin-via-direct-entry); in this case, we need to install bioio-czi to read the czi file (or bioio-bioformats).

-We are now allowed to just drag and drop a CZI file in the viewer to open it.
+We are now able to just drag and drop a CZI file in the viewer to open it.
 You can try with [this example](https://ftp.ebi.ac.uk/pub/databases/IDR/idr0077-valuchova-flowerlightsheet/20200428-ftp/2019-03-05%2007mm%20bud%20lobe%20in%20detail_Maximum%20intensity%20projection.czi) from the [IDR library](https://www.ebi.ac.uk/biostudies/BioImages/studies/S-BSST601?query=czi) ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Valuchova et al. https://doi.org/10.17867/10000144):

 ```{code-cell} ipython3
 :tags: [remove-cell]